We have openings coming up for guardian homes.

 There are a few requirements for providing a Guardian Home for one of our dogs:

-- Guardians must feed the dog approved quality kibble (we use TLC) or a balanced RAW diet, along with required supplements, which change when females are pregnant.
+Guardians must feed the dog approved quality kibble (we use Acana) or a balanced RAW diet, along with required supplements, which change when females are pregnant.

 In order to qualify to become a guardian family we do ask that the dog is not left at home for more than 6 hours a day.
 We prefer that there is another dog in the family.
 Our dogs are used to our family being home for the majority of the day and absolutely love socializing with their people.